redox-os/rfcs/text/0000-setattr.md

-Assuming the file descriptor will be obtained by `openat` or through named `dup` (as "termios" is today), the scheme daemon must implement a handler for the path used for `setattr`/`getattr`, either as its own handler or as part of the regular handler.
+Assuming the file descriptor will be obtained by `openat` or through named `dup` (as "termios" is today), the scheme provider must implement a handler for the path used for `setattr`/`getattr`, either as its own handler or as part of the regular handler.